wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/use-ai-builder-process-invoice/includes/8-summary.md

 In this module, you have learned how to:

-- Build a new AI model for form processing.
+- Build a new AI model for document processing.

 - Train the new AI model to process Contoso Invoice forms.